litprog/litprog/lit/42_boilerplate.md

 inputs  : ["boilerplate::preamble::*", "dunder_version"]
 ```

-Note that version strings may appear to be hard-coded, but they are in fact programatically updated before each release using `make bump_version` or `pycalver bump`.
+Note that version strings may appear to be hard-coded, but they are in fact programmatically updated before each release using `make bump_version` or `pycalver bump`.

 ```python
 # lpid = dunder_version